SivaRakeshRelangi/Tasks-North90/readme.md

 1. Open two browser tabs or windows and log in with two different users.

-2. Select a user from the collapsible left menu.
+2. Select a user from the menu.

 3. Send and receive messages in real-time.